Our mission

 Cardboard robots are designed to be made at school with students aged from 10 years old and up.

-Our goal is to make cardboard designs as useful as possible for teachers and educators worldwide.
-We keep our designs basic so students can build them within limited time frame at school.
-We propose to use only easily accessible, free (cardboard) when possible, or reasonably cheap (Micro:Bit) materials and components that are available worldwide.
+My goal is to make cardboard designs as useful as possible for teachers and educators worldwide.
+I try to keep the designs basic so students can build them within limited time frame at school.
+I propose to use only easily accessible, free (cardboard) when possible, or reasonably cheap (Micro:Bit) tools and components that are available worldwide.

 Sustainability is a welcomed side-effect of this approach.
-Our robot designs contain mostly recycled and recyclable materials and connecting elements are reusable (nuts and bolts and rubber bands).
+My robot designs contain mostly recycled and recyclable materials and connecting elements are reusable (nuts, bolts and rubber bands).

 Design principles